Adopting The Right Attitude: Tips for Dealing with Road RageUpdated Dec. 16, 2020

 Your attitude behind the wheel will determine the type of choices you make as a driver.
 If you get into the car with a courteous, conscientious and considerate attitude, you are more likely to make safe driving decisions.
 Behave inconsiderately or act like “God’s gift to driving” and you will eventually make a mistake – probably sooner rather than later.
 Remember that any mistake you make could cost you your life.

 Avoid dangerous emotions

-Its easy to feel powerful and untouchable in the driver’s seat.
+It is easy to feel powerful and untouchable in the driver’s seat.
 Remind yourself of the danger you face every time you drive, to avoid developing a dangerous driving attitude.
 Emotions like anger, egotism, laziness and impulsivity have no place behind the wheel.
-You must learn to identify these negative qualities in yourself as they arise and stamp them out, before they can put you at risk.
+You must learn to identify these negative qualities in yourself as they arise and stamp them out before they can put you at risk.

 Identify your negative influences

 Drivers with bad attitudes are often shaped by prolonged exposure to other drivers with bad attitudes.
 The way we think is dramatically influenced by the people closest to us.
 If a parent, older sibling or friend regularly displays a poor attitude to driving, it is likely you will have acquired some of their dangerous habits.
 These inherited traits can be difficult to spot and even harder to rectify, which is why maintaining a self-reflective attitude while learning to drive is so important.

 Consider whether any of the following apply to your experience of driving, before becoming a student driver yourself: